In ‘Ma Rainey,’ channeling the blues of August Wilson

 “You’re always trying to fit yourself in these roles, trying to make somebody else see you in these roles, transforming into -- in your brain -- some white woman,” Davis says.
 “With August, when he came along, I didn’t have to do that.
 Those roles are so much a part of my life.
 It’s not fitting a square peg into a round hole.
 It’s something that absolutely speaks to me, that I don’t have to fight to embody.
 It still takes huge work and craft but I don’t feel like I have to change the canvas of who I am.
 He is our playwright.
 He belongs to us.”

 George C. Wolfe’s “Ma Rainey’s Black Bottom,” which begins streaming Friday on Netflix, is the second movie adaptation of Wilson’s plays in an ambitious project spearheaded by Denzel Washington.
-Following “Fences” and “Ma Rainey,” he intends to continue adapting Wilson’s famed Century Cycle, a 10-play series spanning each decade of the 20th century.
-(The ‘30s-set “The Piano Lesson,” with Barry Jenkins directing and starring John David Washington and Samuel L. Jackson, is on deck.)
+Following “Fences” and “Ma Rainey,” he intends to continue adapting Wilson’s famed American Century Cycle, a 10-play series spanning each decade of the 20th century.
+(The ‘30s-set “The Piano Lesson” is on deck.)

 “These films will reach much wider audiences.
 A lot more people will know the name August Wilson and what his work is about,” says Constanza Romero, Wilson’s widow and executor of his estate.
 “They speak, unfortunately, to the plight of African Americans today.”